Do storms really affect our mental health?

 3. Up your ZZZs

-Sure it has been difficult to sleep with wind and rain battering our homes, but with better weather on the horizon now is a good time to try to increase your shuteye.
+Sure it is difficult to sleep with wind and rain battering our homes, but with better weather on the horizon now is a good time to try to increase your shuteye.

 "Poor sleep also negatively affects mood," Dr Porter explains.
 "Good sleep positively impacts mood, so make sure you are getting enough."